tinode/chat/README.md

 * Ability to block unwanted communication server-side.
 * Anonymous users (important for use cases related to tech support over chat).
 * Android and [web](https://caniuse.com/#feat=push-api) push notifications using [FCM](https://firebase.google.com/docs/cloud-messaging/).
-* Storage and out of band transfer of large objects like video files using local file system or Amazon S3.
+* Storage and out of band transfer of large objects like video files using a local file system or Amazon S3.
-* Plugins to extend functionality like enabling chat bots.
+* Plugins to extend functionality like enabling chatbots.

 ### Planned

 * [Federation](https://en.wikipedia.org/wiki/Federation_(information_technology)).
 * End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group messaging.
-* Group messaging with unlimited number (or hundreds of thousands) of members with bearer token access control.
+* Group messaging with an unlimited number (or hundreds of thousands) of members with bearer token access control.
 * Hot standby.
 * Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).

-## Third Party Licenses
+## Third-Party Licenses

 * Demo avatars and some other graphics are from https://www.pexels.com/ under [CC0](https://www.pexels.com/photo-license/) license.
 * Web and Android background patterns are from http://subtlepatterns.com/ under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.